zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 -   Fix 'Class not registered' and 'Illegal operation attempted on a registry key that has been marked for deletion' errors (ZPS-5967)
 -   Fix intermittent connection flood to monitored device (ZPS-6861)
 -   Fix intermittent "Server not found in Kerberos database" events (ZPS-7585)
+-   Fix 100% CPU utilization on MSSQL servers caused by the ZenPack (ZPS-7586)
 -   Fix wincommand notification fails because of Kerberos settings not getting passed to zenactiond container (ZPS-5978)
 -   Fix Windows ZP: zenpython krb5.conf is sometimes missing `rdns = false` despite zWinRMKrb5DisableRDNS = True (ZPS-6326)
 -   Fix zWinRMDisableRDNS not correctly handled in zenactiond (ZPS-5995)